sidnkim1/Azure-Hybrid-Network/docs/architecture.md

 Branch
 ```

-The Hub VNet serves as the central connectivity point between all environments.
+Azure serves as the central transit hub between on-premises environments and cloud resources.

 ---